jhs2jhs/AliCloud_Demo_ODPS_TrafficAnalysis/README.md

 # AliCloud Dataworks Demo on Building Common DataWare (CDM) for Web Traffic Analysis

+# Purpose

+This know-how demonstrates how to use Alibaba Cloud, particularly in a restricted envonrment, e.g. financial industry.
+The demo will 1) ingest data from other data source (e.g. mysql and ftp), 2) transform in Alibaba Cloud dataworks, 3) visulise in MicroStrategy BI tool.

 # Dataworks

 DataWorks is a Big Data platform product launched by Alibaba Cloud.
 It provides one-stop Big Data development, data permission management, offline job scheduling, and other features.
 You can read more on [product page](https://www.alibabacloud.com/product/ide).
 It includes key features, such as: